packagist/private-packagist-docs/docs/self-hosted/kubernetes-maintenance.md

 ### Updating Helm installations

-If you installed Private Packagist Self-Hosted with Helm into your existing cluster, you can update the application with this command:
+If you installed Private Packagist Self-Hosted with Helm into your existing cluster, you can update the application with the command below.
+Make sure to compare your existing `values.yaml` file to the [current one](http://packagist.com.lo/docs/self-hosted/kubernetes-helm#annotated-configuration) first.

 ```
 helm upgrade -f values.yaml private-packagist oci://registry.replicated.com/privatepackagistkots/private-packagist --version VERSION
 ```

 You can find the latest version in the [changelog](changelog).
-Make sure to compare your existing `values.yaml` file to the [current one](http://packagist.com.lo/docs/self-hosted/kubernetes-helm#annotated-configuration).
+You can safely bump multiple versions at once, it's not required to install individual versions consecutively.
+If we ever release a version that needs to be installed specifically, we will make sure to communicate this first.

+We recommend backing up your database before each update.
+We cannot guarantee that downgrading to a previous release will always work due to database migrations.
+In case of upgrade failure, the most reliable way to rollback to the previous version is via backup.